Healthcare chaplaincy

 Healthcare chaplaincy is the provision of pastoral care, spiritual care, or chaplaincy services in healthcare settings, such as hospitals, hospices, or home cares.
+Healthcare chaplains help patients, families, and caregivers draw on their spiritual, religious, and cultural beliefs to help them cope with that they are going through in these medical settings.
+Chaplains typically have a masters degree and training specific to chaplaincy, sometimes including being board certified.

 The role of spirituality in health care has received significant research attention due to its benefits for patients and health care professionals.
 Integrating spirituality in healthcare can enhance healthcare professionals' ability to communicate effectively with patients and families.
 It can also have a positive impact on the health and well-being of patients due to its potential to enhance patients' ability to cope with illness and achieve better physical and mental health outcomes.
 As per 2014, more than 70 medical schools in the United States offer courses on spirituality and medicine.
 The Association of American Medical Colleges has co-sponsored, with the National Institute for Healthcare Research, four conferences, on curricular development in spirituality and medicine since 1997.